Mrfocused1/sickle-safe-app/SETUP_GUIDE.md

 ### ✅ Navigation
 - Tap "Begin" → Should go to Community screen
 - Tap "Get Started" → Should go to Role Selection
-- Select "The Warrior" → Onboarding flow starts
+- Select "The Overcomer" → Onboarding flow starts

 ### ✅ Medical ID
 - From Dashboard, navigate to Medical ID (you'll need to add a button or manually navigate)